|Required Tools and Supplies|

 16. Using a T25 TORX® socket, remove the seven airbox cover fasteners.

 17. Lift the airbox cover and filter straight up to remove them from the bike.

 18. Inspect the air filter and replace if necessary.
-The air filter for an FTR 1200 or FTR 1200 S is part number 7082325.
+The air filter is part number 7082325.
 Notice: In dusty conditions, air filter replacement will be required more often.
 Do not attempt to clean the air filter with compressed air.
 If the filter has been soaked with fuel or oil, it must be replaced.
 Do not attempt to clean the air filter.